etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

     In case you only need to install one package or a set of packages separately, you can do so by resolving the dependencies from GitHub.

-    First, you can search within the [Etendo Software organization packages](https://github.com/orgs/etendosoftware/packages){target="_blank"} section for the necessary javapakage.
+    First, you can search within the [Etendo Software organization packages](https://github.com/orgs/etendosoftware/packages){target="_blank"} section for the necessary javapackage.
 Or if it is your own repository, search for the packages associated with it.

-    Exploring in the bundles and modules documentation, you will find the javapackages of each one.
+    Exploring the bundles and modules documentation, you find the javapackages of each one.
 E.g. [Banking Pool](/products/etendo-classic/optional-features/bundles/financial-extensions/overview/#banking-pool) documentation.

     ![search-packages.png](/assets/developer-guide/etendo-classic/getting-started/instalation/install-modules-in-etendo/search-packages.png)

-    When you select a package you will see the related information, e.g.
+    When you select a package, you see the related information, e.g.

     ![package.png](/assets/developer-guide/etendo-classic/getting-started/instalation/install-modules-in-etendo/package.png)